 - GRAPHS (when applicable) All graphs should be line graphs (best fit line or standard curve); NO BAR GRAPHS unless otherwise instructed.
+You should complete your graphs DIRECTLY into your notebook, no computer-generated graphs will be accepted.
 All graphs should have the following: Title, X-axis label, Y-axis label and a key.
 Using different colors or highlighting for data lines is acceptable. - DISCUSSION (Results): This is the section where you should thoroughly discuss the results of experimentation and what the data indicates (the meaning).
 It is not necessary to restate all of the data, the data is already in the data section.
 Therefore, restate only what is important in YOUR discussion.
 Discuss your graphs they are always important.
 Calculations: If calculations are required, they should be the first item in the Discussion section. - CONCLUSION: This should be a minimum of 8 sentences long.
 The conclusion is where you demonstrate what was accomplished in the lab.
 Your conclusion should always answer the following questions, in order: - 1.
 Were the objectives met (all labs) and was the hypothesis supported by the data (some labs)?
 Explain why or why not.
 Be specific. - 2.
 What did you learn from the lab?
 Be specific, provide details about the theory, principles and/or procedures as it relates to your learning.
 You can also relate the experimental findings to your learning/understanding.
 However, you should NOT discuss DATA and the meaning of it.
 That should be done in the discussion section.
 I will NOT give you credit for data discussion in the conclusion section. - 3.
 Did anything occur in the course of the lab that might have affected or changed the results?
 Explain what happened and how this event may have altered the results. - 4.
 What could you do to extend this lab or change it? - Analysis: All questions must be written out and a thorough answer should be given.